-A characteristic difference between the Japanese and non-Japanese victims was that Japanese victims tended to be forced to engage in prostitution or work at an adult entertainment business due to an unjustified debt, while non-Japanese victims tended to be cajoled into entering Japan, and then forced to work as "nightclub hostesses" or engage in prostitution.
+A characteristic difference between the Japanese and non-Japanese victims was that Japanese victims tended to be forced to engage in prostitution or work at an adult entertainment business due to an unjustified debt, while non-Japanese victims tended to be cajoled into entering Japan, and then forced to work as "nightclub hostesses."

-O The number of victims who were put under protection temporarily at Women's Consulting Offices in 2018 was 10, of whom four were Thai nationals, five were Philippine nationals, and one was a Japanese national.
+○ The number of victims who were put under protection temporarily at Women's Consulting Offices in 2019 was nine, of whom all were Philippine nationals.

-Of these victims, nine were provided with interpretation support, while nine victims for whom medical services were deemed necessary and two victims for whom psychological care was deemed necessary were provided with these services respectively.
+All of these nine victims were provided with interpretation support and medical services, while six victims for whom psychological care was deemed necessary were provided with the care service accordingly.

-O In 2018, eight victims were voluntary repatriated through support from the International Organization for Migration (IOM).
-Following their repatriation, these victims were provided with the following forms of social rehabilitation support: three were provided with shelter at temporary refuges, one was provided with medical support, one was provided with legal support, and seven were provided with support from social rehabilitation programs (e.g. family reunification programs, livestock industry management support, restaurant management support, shop management support, occupational training, educational support, etc.).
+○ In 2019, nine victims were voluntary repatriated through support from the International Organization for Migration (IOM).
+Following their repatriation, these victims were provided with the following forms of social rehabilitation support: all nine were provided with shelter at temporary refuges, one was provided with medical support, and eight were provided with support from social rehabilitation programs (e.g. family reunification programs, livestock industry management support, shop management support, transportation business management support, etc.).